There are a number of government grants and schemes available for first home buyers both at the national and state level.

 As part of the 2020-2021 budget announcement, the federal government added 10,000 new Scheme places to the FHLDS (New Homes) but limited these new places to first home buyers purchasing new or newly built properties.
 They also increased the price caps for new properties.

 Tip: To ensure your place in the scheme, you need to get your tax returns done as soon as possible.
 You’ll need the 2019-2020 Notice of Assessment from the Australian Taxation Office (ATO) to be eligible this year.

 The HomeBuilder Grant is a $25,000 tax-free grant given to eligible owner-occupiers, including first home buyers to build a new home or to renovate an existing home.

-This federal grant is designed to help the Australian residential construction market continue business in the wake of the Coronavirus.
+This federal grant is designed to help the Australian residential construction market continue business.

 This grant is only available for a limited time as to enter the building contract needs to be signed between 4 June 2020 to 31 December 2020.